Biethi/documentation/cloudserver.md

   /dev/mapper/md0-crypt /var/snap/nextcloud/common/nextcloud ext3 defaults 0 0

 Restart the system and the storage should be mounted.
 You can check with `mount | grep md0`.

+### Replace RAID5 disk

+If a disk is about to fail it needs to be replaced in the RAID.
+If you can add a new disk without removing any of the existing once this is a fairly easy task.
+Just insert the new disk to your system and format it with a partition similar to the once already part of the RAID.
+The partition type should propably be `fd` which is `linux RAID auto`.
+Then detect the disk to be replaced and run the following commands.

+  sudo mdadm /dev/md0 --add /dev/<new disk>
+  sudo mdadm /dev/md0 --replace /dev/<failed disk>

+The new disk will first be added to the RAID device and then with the replace command the new disk will be build up to work as a replacement.
+This will take some time as all the data from the old disk needs to be copied or newly calculated.

+---
+**Hint:**

+To list all your RAID devices or list the current disks part of the RAID just use one of the below commands.

+  sudo mdadm -D --all
+  sudo mdadm -D /dev/md0

+---

 ### Initialize the nextcloud users